Andrejkf/solution_advanced_lane_finding/report_template.md

 To make this solution approach more robust outliers (lane lines detection) should be added.

+I have noticed that sometimes the model returns slope estimations divinding by zero, so this is something to related with the

 Thank you very much for taking part of your time reading this document.